How to Quit Drinking: A Research-Grounded Practical Guide

 - LifeRing — secular, self-directed

-- Online communities — Reddit r/stopdrinking, sober Instagram, Tempest, Reframe, Sunnyside
+- Online communities — Reddit's r/stopdrinking, Tempest, Reframe, sober Instagram communities

 Cold Turkey vs. Taper

-Light to moderate drinkers (1–3 drinks per day, no history of withdrawal symptoms): stopping cold turkey is generally safe.
-You may feel uncomfortable for a few days, but you are unlikely to face medical danger.
+For light or moderate drinkers (1–3 drinks per day, no history of withdrawal symptoms): stopping abruptly is generally safe.
+You may feel uncomfortable for a few days, but you are unlikely to be in medical danger.

-- Medical detox — a doctor prescribes a benzodiazepine taper (usually diazepam or chlordiazepoxide) to safely manage withdrawal [1].
-This can often be done outpatient.
+- Medical detox — a doctor prescribes a benzodiazepine taper to safely manage withdrawal.
+This is the safest option [corpus-gap].

 Abstinence vs. Moderation

 Abstinence is the highest-yield goal for people with severe AUD.
-If you have been drinking heavily for years, have experienced withdrawal, or have tried to moderate before and failed, abstinence is likely the safer and more sustainable goal.
+If you have been drinking heavily for years, have had withdrawal symptoms, or have tried moderation before and it didn't hold, abstinence is likely the safer and more sustainable path.

-- Track your drinking honestly — apps like Reframe or Sunnyside can help
+- Track your drinking honestly — every drink, every day

-You don't have to decide "forever" right now.
-Many people start by testing a period of abstinence — a month, 90 days — and see what changes.
+You don't have to commit to "forever" to start.
+Many people begin by testing a period of abstinence — a month, 90 days — and see what changes.

 What Relapse Means

 Relapse is common.
-Roughly 60% of people relapse in the first year of recovery.
-This is not a sign that you have failed or that recovery is impossible.
-It is a signal to adjust the plan.
+Approximately 60% of people relapse in the first year of recovery.
+This is not a character flaw.
+It is a feature of how addiction works in the brain, and recovery often takes multiple attempts.

 If you relapse:

-- Get back to your plan as quickly as possible
+- Get back to your plan as soon as possible

 The first week is often the hardest.
 Here is what is normal: